EMPLOYMENT LAW NEWS

 But what happens when your employees aren’t onsite?
 Many employers have turned to their intranet to provide the required labor law postings.

 At the end of 2020, the U.S. Department of Labor (DOL) issued a bulletin about whether digital labor law postings are compliant.
-According to the DOL, there are certain circumstances under which electronic postings are appropriate, including:
+At the height of the COVID-19 pandemic, the DOL issued a field assistance bulletin regarding electronically posted notices of the:

 • Employees must have easy access to the digital posting